abocado18/VoxEcs/README.md

 # VoxEcs
-A simple ecs system for my projects
+A simple sparse set ecs system for my projects with multithreading support